redtrek/ntm_needle_biopsy/README.md

 - Put the RP2040 device into bootloader mode by holding down BOOTSEL and pressing RESET.
 - Drag the .uf2 file inside of the build folder into the flash file explorer.

+# PCB Ordering
+- To order a new PCB upload biopsy_needle.zip to OSHPark.
+- To order a new stencil, zip the F_Paste.gbr and B_Paste.gbr and submit to OSHStencils.
+- The PCB has been designed around OSHPark constraints so be cautious if ordering from other vendors.

+# PCB Modification
+- If modifying the PCB, extract biopsy_needle_src.zip and open the project file using KiCAD 8.0 or above.
+Be careful to adjust design rules to PCB vendor.
+All information can be found on the website of said vendors.
+- Make sure to run the DRC and ERC before continuing with PCB order.
+- To replace parts you can manually do so by heating up a soldering iron to 700-800 degrees farenheit, applying flux to the pads, and using tweezers to remove components.
+Flux solder wick can be used to clean the area and Isopropyl alcohol can be applied to remove any access flux.

+# PCB Assembly
+- Refer to Bill of Materials, typically labeled biopsy_needle.xlsx for parts ordering.
+Typical UF supported vendors are Digikey, Pololu, and Mouser Electronics.
+- 1. Attach PCB to appropriate jig and place stencil on top such that all copper regions of the PCB are visible through stencil holes.
+- 2. While holding the stencil steady, firmly wipe solder paste across entire stencil.
+- 3. Slowly lift stencil up from the PCB.
+- 4. Place SMT components in pads utilizing PCB board design files as reference.
+One order that could be used is: capacitors/resistors, ICs.
+You may need a magnifying glass, microscope, and tweezers for smaller components (e.g. 0402)
+- 5. Bake in a reflow oven (typically 7 minute process) and when ready wait 10 minutes to cool.
+- 6. Repeat for back side if necessary.
+- 7. Hand solder headers and other through hole components if necessary.

+# PCB Firmware
+- To test PCB functionality of pilot devices and interfacing with the motor, uncomment the testingSuite() function in main.
+This will prevent the rest of the code from running and essentially send the device into a state were the operation of the buttons, potentiometer, and other modules can be observed without involving the other power components.

 # Background
 _Introduction_